top of page

 One of the biggest names in the region’s tourism sector is Weston-super-Mare based coach operators Bakers Dolphin, who have retained Empica for public relations services for over 30 years.

 In that time Bakers Dolphin expanded to over 100 travel shops, sold them to TUI and returned to its roots taking people from the region on coach holidays throughout Europe and the UK.
 An innovative decision to loan some of its drivers to an ambulance company during Covid helped them be in a good position to bounce back quickly as well as providing a positive PR story that resonated with a loyal customer base.
+Our recent Bakers Dolphin Ireland campaign is another example of how the company continues to evolve and attract new holidaymakers.

 Bristol Hoteliers Association, who work alongside Bristol City Council and national government to attract visitors to more than 4,000 rooms in the city, are also a long-standing retained client.
 By curating regular opinion pieces on the challenges facing the sector Empica ensures issues are heard.

-Hotels did all they could to survive the pandemic – some acting as locations for travelers to isolate to prevent the spread of Covid, others being mothballed for long periods of time.
+Hotels did all they could to survive the pandemic – some acting as locations for travellers to isolate to prevent the spread of Covid, others being mothballed for long periods of time.
 They face new challenges of attracting staff and re-engaging with customers.

 PR support for tourism and hospitality business